• Skip to main content

 Bake & Serve

-• Bake for 30 minutes until golden brown.
-Remove from oven and immediately brush on melted butter.
-Let rest for 30 minutes before cutting, dusting with powdered sugar and serving with vanilla ice cream and whipped cream or a homemade vanilla sauce.
-This recipe me straight back to the alps!
+• After baking, let rest for 30 minutes before cutting into slices.
+When serving, dust with powdered sugar and serve with vanilla ice cream and whipped cream or a homemade vanilla sauce.

 powdered sugar, whipped cream, vanilla ice cream